playfulprogramming/playfulprogramming/content/blog/what-are-react-server-components/index.md

 -------------------------------------------------------------

+# What is Reconciliation?

-OK now "reconcilation"
+OK now "reconciliation"

-Eventally React needs to know what needs rendering and what doesn't
+Eventually React needs to know what needs rendering and what doesn't

 So, for example, say you have: